Seven Psychopaths: Plot

-The thugs head towards the signal with police in pursuit and intercept Marty and Charlie, who reveals that he only suffered a flesh wound.
-With backup, Charlie returns to Billy for a stand-off, holding Marty and Bonny hostage respectively.
-Charlie releases Marty and shoots Billy just as the police arrive.
-Charlie and Paulo are arrested, but Bonny stays at the dying Billy's side.
-Marty catches up with Hans' body, finding a tape recorder with a suggestion for how to end the Viet Cong fighter's story with hope: his revenge is revealed as a fantasy, the dying thoughts of the first Buddhist monk to self-immolate in peaceful protest of the Vietnam War.
+Paulo's men intercept Marty with Charlie, who returns to face Billy for a stand-off.
+Charlie shoots Billy as the police arrive.
+The gangsters are arrested, but Bonny stays at the dying Billy's side.
+Marty finds Hans' body, and a tape recorder with a suggestion for how to end the Viet Cong fighter's story with hope: his revenge is revealed as the dying dream of the first Buddhist monk to self-immolate in peaceful protest of the Vietnam War.